Yvonne2401/cart-command-model-CQRS-demo/README.md

 This is an example the command model of an Ecommerce checkout service.

+  - Springboot
+  - Maven
+  - AxonFramework
+  - AxonServer (external jar or in Docker)
+  - WireSpec to generate the endpoints
 The aggregate is the Shopping(Cart) with the following events: